-Dollar spot caused by Sclerotinia homoeocarpa is a common and persistent disease of most turfgrass species throughout the world.
-The disease is characterized by sunken, round, bleached to straw colored spots, ranging in size from 1-2 inches.
+Dollar spot is caused by the fungus Clarireedia jacksonii (formerly Sclerotinia homoeocarpa).
+This disease affects highly managed turf stands worldwide.
+It is characterized by small, round, bleached to straw colored spots.
+On golf courses and other closely mowed turf, spots are generally 1-3 inches in diameter and often sunken; on high mown turf, they may be as much as 6 inches across.
 Where disease is severe, these spots may coalesce to form large, irregular areas of blighted turf.
 When the pathogen is active and dew is present, a white, cottony, or cobwebby growth of fungal mycelium is visible.
 Lesions on individual leaves are white to straw colored, commonly with a tan to reddish brown margin, and often hour-glass shaped.

 - Water deeply and infrequently.
 Do not allow moisture stress to occur.